microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/New-MgBetaSecurityThreatSubmissionUrlThreat.md

 ### -TenantId
 Indicates the tenant id of the submitter.
 Not required when created using a POST operation.
-It is extracted from the token of the post API call.
+It's extracted from the token of the post API call.

 ```yaml
 Type: System.String